Installing Shingles – PART 2

 To add the first row of shingles, you need a starter shingle.
 This is where the tar on the backside of the shingle is at the edge.

 SIDE NOTE: The type of shingles we used had a double tar strip so we could use a regular shingle instead.
 We did this by rotating the shingles so it was upside down (tar strip is still against the roof) and nailing it into place.

-To cut an end piece place the shingle so it hangs over the edge of the roof line.
-Take a razor and cut two small slats in the top and bottom of the shingle where it is at the edge of the roofline (where the drip edge ends).
+To cut an end piece, place the shingle so it hangs over the edge of the roof line.
+Use a razor to cut two small slats in the top and bottom of the shingle where it is at the edge of the roofline (where the drip edge ends).

 Next, take the square and cut a line on the back of the shingle (easier to cut on the back of the shingle) from one slat to the other.